 I recently had to avoid Facebook for a while because it was just too painful to be there.
 Not because of the waste of time that is inherent to Facebook or the idiocy that so many people display in their posts and comments but because, at least in my military chaplain circles, there were too many posts of “congratulations!” and “I’m humbled at being selected…” and “I feel so blessed…”

-You see, the Chaplain, Lieutenant Colonel, Promotion Board results were officially released on Monday and (you guessed it) my name was not on it.
+You see, the Chaplain, Lieutenant Colonel, Promotion Board results were officially just released and (you guessed it) my name was not on it.
 There were several chaplain friends who reached out to me with their condolences and words of encouragement, which was kind but as much as I appreciated it, was often not helpful (sorry).
 Sure, words of affirmation are usually encouraging, but they seldom reduce the sting of being passed over for promotion.

 If you have never been in the military, you may not fully understand why being passed over is so painful.
-I can’t say for sure what others feel, but I can share what I feel and thought that some of you might want to know.
+I can’t say for sure what others feel, but I can share what I feel, and thought that some of you might want to know.

 - Being passed over makes you feel like a failure because if you weren’t a failure, you would have been promoted.